 Now, wait some seconds while the plugins being uploaded, then, you will get an option to install them.
 Finally, activate your uploaded plugins and it’s done.

 Installing your WordPress plugins from cPanel

 The majority of the modern web hosting companies use the cPanel control panel.
-It’s easy to use, and powerful to edit and manage your files that are stored on the distant server.
-First, login to cPanel and then click the “File Manager” icon.
+It’s easy to use, and powerful to edit and manage your files that are stored on a distant server.
+First, log in to cPanel and then click the “File Manager” icon.

 You will get a new window, where you need to choose the files from your computer, and upload it, it will automatically start the process.
 Wait some time, and you will see “compete” at the bottom of the page.

 Now, the WordPress plugin was uploaded, but it’s compressed.
 So, you need to find it, it’s located at the bottom of your plugins list, select it, then, click on the “Extract” option at the top of the page.

 You will get a small pop-up window to validate your choice.
 Just click “extract files” and don’t modify its location, the plugin should be extracted in the WordPress plugins directory.